 Tropes are important to readers because they serve as a jumping-off point for them, and, If utilised properly in a book, could encourage readers to pick it up and share the word with their community.

-Below is a list of the most popular romance tropes in literature and a few recommendations to kick-start your reading journey.
+Here are the most popular romance tropes and a few recommendations:

 1. Enemies To Lovers Trope.